Isla Traquair: In Scotland

 Traquair joined Grampian Television (now STV North) in early 2001 as a reporter, presenter and producer for North Tonight, Grampian Headlines, Grampian News and North Today.

 Traquair's interest in crime also led to STV North and Central's TV series Unsolved which looked into Scotland's most intriguing murder mysteries.
 Traquair was involved in all three series, writing and producing the final series.
 The series sold worldwide.

 ITV and Five News

 After joining ITV News in November 2006, Traquair left to join Five News as a news correspondent and presenter.
-In June 2008, it was announced that she and Matt Barbet would stand-in for Natasha Kaplinsky during her maternity leave.
+In June 2008, it was announced that she and Matt Barbet would stand in for Natasha Kaplinsky during her maternity leave.
 Traquair continued to be the anchor of the 7:00 pm news programme after Kaplinsky's return.
 After Traquair left Five News, the slot was taken over by a chat show.

+Podcasting

+In 2026, Traquair released The Storyteller: Narcissist’s Playbook, the fourth series of her podcast, accompanying the documentary Narcissist’s Playbook.

 Personal life

-Traquair separated from her husband in 2007 and later divorced.
 A male neighbour was convicted of stalking Traquair in July 2022.